 Scene: Baby Alvin imitates Ah Shan, picking up a toy and putting it into a toy rice cooker.

-Ah Shan: Yes, Alvin knows how to put things into the cooker.
+Shan: Yes, Alvin can put them into the cooker.
+Good!

-Ah Ying: I see!
-You noticed Alvin has picked up something then you teach him put it into the cooker.
+Ying: I see, when Alvin picks something up, you teach him to put it inside.

-Ah Kin: And you praise him for doing so.
-This is what you said before by giving response to the baby.
+Kin: And you praise him for doing so.
+This is what you mean by responding to the baby.

-Yau Yau: Your mom is terrific!
+Yau: Your mom is terrific!
 She teaches you while playing with you.
-Also she knows how to praise you.
-It would be great if my mom and dad can do so.
+Also she always praises you.
+It would be great if my mom and dad did this.

-Alvin: Yau Yau, my mom and dad also have to learn before they know!
-I think uncle and auntie are also smart.
-They should be able to learn quickly.
+Alvin: Yau Yau, my mom and dad also had to learn before they knew how to do it!
+Uncle and auntie look smart.
+They will learn quickly.

 Scene: Ah Kin is carrying Yau Yau, Ah Ying is pushing a stroller, Ah Kay and Ah Kam are pushing another stroller, going to the park together.
 They meet Ah Shan, Ah On and baby Alvin at a pavilion.

-Ah Kin: Wow!
+Kin: Oh!
 It’s raining.
-Let’s get into the shelter.
-Okay?
+Let’s get under shelter, OK?

 Scene: Ah Kin put baby Yau Yau back into the stroller.

-Scene: The three mothers, Ah Ying, Ah Kay and Ah Shan, and Ah On sit on a bench in the pavilion, the three babies sit in their own stroller.
+Scene: The three mothers, Ah Ying, Ah Kay and Ah Shan, and Ah On sit on a bench in the pavilion, the three babies sit in their strollers.

-Ah Kay: I don’t know!
-She tries to say something but she likes to talk to me.
+Kay: I don’t know!
+She makes some sounds and she likes to talk to me.

-Yau Yau: Chun Chun, I’m really happy to see you again.
+Yau: Jo Jo, I’m really happy to see you again.

 Alvin: Right, my mom taught them.

-Yau Yau: In the past, I had to look up before I could see them.
-It is different now they sit down on the floor or lift me up when talking to me.
+Yau: In the past, I had to look up before I could see them.
+It is different now.
+They sit down on the floor or lift me up when talking to me.

-Chun Chun: Your mom really improved a lot.
+Jo : Great!
 But sometimes, adults are just careless.
-Just like my mum, once we were waiting for the elevator.
-I wanted to press the lift button but she misunderstood I was naughty.
-Well, my dad knew what I wanted and taught me to say the word “light” too.
+Just like my mum, once we were waiting for the lift.
+I wanted to press the lift button but she thought I was being naughty.
+But my dad knew what I wanted and taught me to say the word “button”.

-Scene: Father Ah Kam, Mother Ah Kay and baby Chun Chun are waiting for an elevator.
-Chun Chun stretches out her arm trying to press the elevator button.
+Scene: Father Ah Kam, mother Ah Kay and baby Jo Jo are waiting for an elevator.
+Jo Jo stretches out her arm trying to press the elevator button.

 Scene: Ah Kam squats down, face to face with Chun Chun.

-Ah Kam: Hey!
-Chun Chun, you want to press the button?
+Kam: Hey!
+So sweetheart do you want to press the button?

-Scene: Chun Chun nods her head, father Ah Kam picks up Chun Chun and shows Chun Chun of him pressing the elevator button.
+Scene: Jo Jo nods her head, father Ah Kam picks her up and shows her how to press the lift button.

-Scene: Chun Chun stretches out her arm and presses the elevator button.
+Scene: Jo Jo stretches out her arm and presses the lift button.

 Scene: Back to the pavilion in the park, the three babies sit in their own stroller.

-Alvin: Ah, your dad is very smart.
-He can read your mind and teaches you so many things
+Alvin: Ah your dad is very smart.
+He can read your mind and teach you so many things.

-Chun Chun: As long as the adults observe what we are doing and what we like before teaching us.
-That will make everyone happy.
+Jo: As long as the adults observe what we are doing and what we like before teaching us, that will make everyone happy.

-Alvin: My dad loves me very much but when he talks, it is either too long or too difficult so I sometimes do not quite understand.
+Alvin: My dad loves me very much but sometimes his speech is either too long or too difficult, so I do not quite understand.

-Scene: Father Ah On, mom Ah Shan, baby Alvin and sister are waiting for the school bus at the school bus station, Alvin stretches out his arm and pulls his sister’s school bag.
+Scene: Father Ah On, mother Ah Shan, baby Alvin and sister are waiting for the school bus at the station, Alvin wants to pull his sister’s school bag.

-Alvin: Once my mom and dad brought me to send my sister to school.
-I wanted to play with her school bag.
+Alvin: Once, my mom and dad brought me along to send my sister to school.
+I wanted to touch her school bag.

 Sister: Dad, Alvin pulled my school bag!